fbraem/mqweb/api/authinfo.md

 #### <a name="inquiryQueryAuthInfoName"></a>AuthInfoName
 The name of an authentication information object.
-When an authentication information object name is passed as part of the URL, this query parameter will be ignored. *name* is a synonym for this parameter.
+When an authentication information object name is passed as part of the URL, this query parameter will be ignored.
 When no *AuthInfoName* parameter is passed, * wil be used as default.

 #### <a name="inquiryQueryAuthInfoType"></a>AuthInfoType